curvegrid/go-ethereum-wiki/PoC-5-JavaScript-API.md

 ## Events

-The provisional JavaScript API exposes certain events through a basic eventing mechanism inspired by jQuery.
+Events are supported through a jQuery inspired mechanism.

 * `on (event)`
     Subscribe to event which will be called whenever an event of type <event> is received.